psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 Publication date 1870
 p867

-Stone soup or St. Bernard’s soup.
+Stone soup or St. Bernard's soup.

 The story goes that a beggar asked alms at a lordly mansion, but was told by the servants they had nothing to give him.
 "Sorry for it," said the man, "but will you let me boil a little water to make some soup of this stone?"
 This was so novel a proceeding, that the curiosity of the servants was aroused, and the man was readily furnished with saucepan, water, and a spoon.
 In he popped the stone, and begged for a little salt and pepper for flavouring.
 Stirring the water and tasting it. he said it would be the better for any fragments of meat and vegetables they might happen to have.
 These were supplied, and ultimately he asked for a little ketchup or other sauce.
 When ready the servants tasted it, and declared that "stone soup" was excellent.